mttechnology/python-skillset-showcase/README.md

 # Python Skillset Showcase 🐍

-This repository presents a collection of Python mini-projects demonstrating my core skills as a backend Python developer.
+This repository presents a collection of Python mini-projects demonstrating my core skills as a Python developer.
 It is structured to showcase clean code, problem-solving ability, and practical use of Python features.

 ## 🎯 Goals?

--✔️ Demonstrate proficiency in Python programming for backend applications -✔️ Organize sample projects in a scalable, readable structure -✔️ Serve as a living portfolio for job applications and professional networking
+-✔️ Demonstrate proficiency in Python programming
+-✔️ Organize sample projects in a scalable, readable structure -✔️ Serve as a living portfolio for job applications and professional networking